tobiasrahul/DeshDarshan/Code_of_Conduct.md

 🌱 Our Values

 💡 Positive Contributions
-At TechXNinjas, we aim to build more than just projects — we build a learning ecosystem.
+At DeshDarshan, we aim to build more than just projects — we build a learning ecosystem.
 Here's what we expect from all members:
 - 💬 Communicate with empathy and respect
 - 🔍 Provide honest, kind, and constructive feedback
 - 🤝 Help onboard beginners and support each other’s learning